forestgrape/coronavirus/index.md

 ## Backtracking Sars-like

-Both the natural habitat of both Sars-CoV-1 and Sars-CoV-2 as of 12.8.20 unclear.
+The natural habitat of both Sars-CoV-1 and Sars-CoV-2 as of 12.8.20 unclear.
 The goal of this section is to backtrack the natural habitats of Sars-like viruses.

 ### Relevance
 * knowing the habitat can help to prevent additional jumps to humans.